futuregrid/manual/docs/source/vampir.rst

 A very common chart type used in event-based performance analysis is the so-called timeline chart.
 This chart type graphically presents the chain of events of monitored processes or counters on a horizontal time axis.
-Multiple timeline chart instances can be added to theÂ \ *Trace View*Â window via theÂ \ *Chart*Â menu or theÂ \ *Charts*Â toolbar.
+Multiple timeline chart instances can be added to the \ *Trace View* window via the \ *Chart* menu or the \ *Charts* toolbar.

 **Note**: To measure the duration between two events in a timeline chart, Vampir provides a tool called ruler.
-Click on the first event in a timeline display and move the mouse while keeping the left mouse key andÂ \ *Shift*Â pressed.
+Click on the first event in a timeline display and move the mouse while keeping the left mouse key andÂ \ *Shift* pressed.
 A ruler-like pattern appears in the current timeline chart, which provides rough measurement directly.
 The exact time of the start event and the mouse position and the interval in between is given at the very bottom.
-If theÂ \ *Shift*Â key is released before the left mouse key, Vampir will proceed with zooming.
+If the \ *Shift* key is released before the left mouse key, Vampir will proceed with zooming.

 **Master Timeline and Process Timeline**